microsoft/fluentui/packages/react-menu/src/stories/MenuDescription.md

 A `Menu` displays a list of actionalble items on a popover surface whose position is configurable.
+For scenarios that don't require a popover, or when the built-in popover is not necessary, `MenuList` component can be used by itself in any custom surface.

 The visibility of a menu changes through user interactions with a trigger element, which are configurable to an extent.
 In most cases the trigger element is a button, but other types of elements can be used.